 When They Should be Taught

-Kindergarten classrooms include phonemic awareness and phonics activities nearly every day.
+Kindergarten classrooms include learning specific skills like phonemic awareness and phonics activities nearly every day.
 Many teachers and phonics programs bundle them together because they are so intertwined, especially as students develop reading skills.
-It is important to note that students DO need to have a grasp on some phonemic awareness skills before mastering phonics skills.
+It is important to note that students DO need to have a grasp on some phonics knowledge and phonemic awareness skills before mastering phonics skills.
 They need to have an understanding of the sounds in words BEFORE they begin connecting them to print.
 This means that phonemic awareness skills need to be taught first, if not alongside, phonics skills.

 Without tying sounds to letters, consider how hard it would be for students to segment words in order to write them.
 Likewise, not tying sounds to letters makes it difficult to blend words together in order to read them.
 If a child doesn't practice identifying first sounds tied to a letter, it becomes difficult to write the letter that makes the first sound in a word.
 Clearly, students who are struggling to learn phonics skills may need more experience manipulating sounds first.

-We know that both phonemic awareness and phonics are key components of early reading.
-Teaching them to young students is critical!
+We know that both phonemic awareness and phonics are key components for an early reader—truly a crucial skill.
 Understanding the difference between the two ensures that we include plenty of classroom experiences to address each area.
 Students need opportunities to practice phonics skills connected to written words and letters.
 They also need opportunities to practice phonemic awareness skills that are not.
-This enables them to become strong, fluent readers.
+These building blocks enable them to enhance their skill level and become fluent readers with strong competencies.